idiazroncero/huesos/src/docs/02-avoiding-bloat.md

 **Use it if you really need alternatives**, i.e, buttons and links whose styling needs to difer from the default ones.

-Consider setting `$button-alternative-strategies` and/or `$link-alternative-strategies` to `false` if you only need one global button style... which might be **the most common case**.
+Consider setting `$button-alternative-strategies` and/or `$link-alternative-strategies` to `false` if you only need one global button style... which might be **the most common scenario**.

 ### Control your grid

 `$max-grid-cols` will generate lots of extra classes for handling every possible number of columns on every defined breakpoint.

 Check how many columns will you need and update this variable accordingly.
+Set to false to avoid outputting any CSS (but you will need to develop your own grid solution!)

 ### Check Huesitos